Skeo220/Analysis-of-Green-house-gas-emission-by-analysis/README.md

 For a more detailed exploration of our findings, insights, and methodologies, kindly refer to the Python notebook provided above.
 This notebook offers a comprehensive overview of the entire analysis, enabling a deeper understanding of the intricacies in greenhouse gas emissions and their implications for the international community.

+**I plan to release a part 2 for this project shortly because this dataset contains so many valuable insights.**